Etor

-Otor (also Eto, Oto or Otoor) is a food formulated by the GaDangme (or Ga) tribe of Ghana for special occasions such as the Twins-Festival (Akweley Suma), Outdooring Naming Ceremony and 8th Day Abrahamic circumcision.
+Otor (also Eto, Oto or Otoor) is a food formulated by the GaDangme (Ga) tribe of Ghana for special occasions such as the "Twins Festival" (Akweley Suma), Outdooring Naming Ceremony and 8th Day Abrahamic circumcision.
 The practice is widely observed by other tribes including the Akans.

 Forms

-The food comes in various forms; including 'Mashed-Yam' and 'Mashed-Plantain'.
-GaDangme Etor is the most popular of the sacred foods prepared during the 'Twins-Festival'.
-Others such as 'Naji Enyo' or 'Naji Ejwe' (which is traditionally rice or yam with tomatoes-based-stew, garnished with boiled-eggs and 'Kelewele') is not as popular.
+The food comes in various forms; including with mashed yams or mashed plantains.
+GaDangme Etor is the most popular of the sacred foods prepared during the "Twins Festival".
+Others such as naji enyo or naji ejwe (which is traditionally rice or yam with tomatoes-based-stew, garnished with boiled eggs and kelewele) are not as popular.

 Etymology

-'Eto' (or 'Etor') is an Akan corruption of the actual name 'Oto' (or 'Otoor'), a Ga-language word dating to the 1800s.
+Eto (also spelled etor) is an Akan corruption of the actual name oto (or otoor), a Ga-language word dating to the 1800s.